-Total Other Operating Revenue in the first quarter of 2015, which is comprised of revenues from the Company's non-regulated energy brokering business, Usource, was on par with results for the first quarter of 2014.
+Total Other Operating Revenue is comprised of revenues from the Company's non-regulated energy brokering business, Usource.
+Usource's revenues increased \$0.1 million in each of the three and six month periods ended June 30, 2014, respectively, compared to the same periods in 2014.
 Usource's revenues are primarily derived from fees and charges billed to suppliers as customers take delivery of energy from these suppliers under term contracts brokered by Usource.